zenorocha/wedocs/intro/using-the-dashboard.md

 ## 1. Create an account

-First you need to create a WeDeploy account by signing up though the dashboard [signup page](http://dashboard.wedeploy.com/signup).
+First you need to create a WeDeploy account by signing up through the dashboard [signup page](http://dashboard.wedeploy.com/signup).

 ![SignUp](https://cloud.githubusercontent.com/assets/301291/18884345/e5bd302e-849b-11e6-9be7-552acda97a31.png)